 We had English destroyer corvettes racing around us.
 I’m grateful to the corvettes for their service and attempts to keep us safe.
-The corvettes rushed through the convoy at high speed trying to listen out for and identify the location of German U-boats.
+Every time the submarine alarm went off, the corvettes rushed through the convoy at high-speed, trying to listen out for and identify the location of German U-boats.
 We maintained radio silence during the convoy, so that we had a better chance of not being hunted down.

 Regretfully, in these crossing there were no rescue boats.
 All boats were instructed not to veer from their own course, not even to pick up survivors.
-Any ship, which went to help rescue sailors, would probably be torpedoed too, as it would manoeuvre them into the firing line.
+Any ship, which went to help rescue sailors, would probably be torpedoed too, as it would maneuver itself into the firing line.
 Rescue efforts were strictly forbidden and weren’t attempted.
 If you survived the blast, you would drown at sea.

 Struiswijk prison was designed and built by the Dutch.
 It was a kind of fortress.
 On the perimeter was a wall, approximately 10 meters high, with a lookout post where two Japanese armed guards kept watch.
 Inside the wall was a fire corridor, about 20 meters wide.

-Inside the entrance were offices, a warehouse and the watch.
+Once inside the inner walls there were offices, a warehouse and the watch.
 The centre of the prison was an open area with some trees.
 It was about the size of a football pitch.

 The lighting in our cell was an electrical bicycle lamp on the ceiling.
 We made improvements by using the silver paper from a cigarette packet to reflect the light back into the room.
 With this we could both play solitaire with a deck of cards in the evening.

 In September 1944 a large number of us had to pack up again to leave, taking our few possessions with us.
-We were told to travel light, as we would need to walk a distance of a few kilometres.
+We were told to travel light, as we would need to walk a few kilometres.
 We went on foot from the camp in the direction of the station.
-Several people took too much with them (lots of books etc.) and had to abandon them on the way.
+Several people took too much with them and had to abandon them on the way.
 An armoured train was already waiting for us.
 About 2,500 men were roughly crammed into that train.
 There were too many of us to fit inside, so we were hit with rifles butts to get us to squeeze in.

-The train left but it stopped after half an hour and we had to get out.
-We all quickly realised where we were: the Tanjung Priok train station at the port of Batavia.
-I wasn’t the only one to have strong suspicions that we would carry on our journey by ship as we walked towards the port.
+The train left and went towards town.
+And when it changed tracks I knew exactly here we were going.
+As a sailor I’d often gone by train to the harbour to town.
+The train stopped again after half an hour and we had to get out.
+We all realised where we were: the Tanjung Priok train station at the port of Batavia.
+By then, I wasn’t the only one to have strong suspicions that we would carry on our journey by ship, as we walked a kilometer or two towards the port.

-Although usually the Japanese were very disciplined, in this instance it was necessary for them to work as literal slave drivers.
+Although everything was very disciplined the Japanese still found it necessary to act as slave drivers.
 They were yelling and hitting people to speed them up.
-Most people were (rightly) afraid of getting hit and were panicking with fear, so they naturally hurried along.
+Most people were (rightly) afraid of getting a beating and were panicking with fear, so they naturally hurried along.

 Despite the Japanese’s sharp control, Leen and I prudently managed to work our way towards the tail of the procession.
 We pretended to do up our shoelaces and made it look like we were hurrying, but we took smaller steps.

 We were led to a quay where the Junyo Maru was anchored.
-It was a rusty old freighter.
+It was a rusty old wreck.
+At that time, it was considered a huge freighter, I guess around 6,000 register tonnes.
 We could see the people at the front already boarding the vessel via a wide wooden staircase that was placed against the ship.
-On board they were literally kicked in, to push them to the depths of the hull.
+On board they were literally kicked into the holds, to chase them to the depths of the hull.
 We discovered that the rear half of the ship was reserved for us.

-On board there were approximately 4,000 Indonesians located in the front section of the ship.
-In the rear part there were around 2,500 POWs.
+There were approximately 4,000 Indonesians located in the front section of the ship.
+In the rear part there were around 2,300 allied POWs (mainly Dutch).

-The Japanese guards were in the midship area (on the bridge) and on the poopdeck (at the rear of the ship).
+The Japanese guards were in the midship area (on the bridge) and on the quarterdeck/poopdeck (at the rear of the ship).
 I think there were around 200 well-armed soldiers.
-Both the midship and the poopdeck areas were prohibited for the non-Japanese.
+Both the midship and the poopdeck areas were prohibited for the non-Japanese. […]

-The holds were further split into a number of horizontal layers.
-These layers were constructed from wooden buttresses with shelves.
-The holds are normally divided by two metal platforms/decks, creating space vertically.
-Instead, the Japanese divided each of these three decks into another three layers and thus obtained 9 layers of people above each other.
+These two holds were further split into a number of horizontal layers, constructed from wooden buttresses with shelves.
+The Japanese divided each of these decks into another three layers and thus obtained six layers of people above each other.
 Each man had to crouch, almost crawling, to get in.

-We were housed in the stern, where there were three vertical holds.
-In total there were three times nine i.e. 27 compartments in the rear part of the ship.
+We were housed in the stern, where there were still three vertical holds.
+In total there were three times six i.e. 18 compartments in the rear part of the ship for the POWs.